jharemza/workday-scraper-api/README.md

 - Persist scraped data in a SQLite database
 - Expose a RESTful Flask API to query and trigger scrapes
 - Configurable via environment variables and `.env`
-- Structured logging to console and rotating log files
+- Structured logging to rotating log files
 - Automated changelog and daily ingestion via GitHub Actions

 ## Architecture